Former U.S. Diplomat Convicted Of Threatening Arab American Group

 Zogby's wife, Eileen, testified that she was so scared that she stuck Syring's photo on the refrigerator, among pictures of their grandchildren, so the family would memorize his face in case he showed up on their doorstep.

-"There are so many instances where a mass shooting occurs and afterwards people say, 'The signs were there, why didn't we take it seriously?'"
-Zogby said.
+"There are so many instances where a mass shooting occurs and afterwards, people say, 'The signs were there, why didn't we take it seriously?' " Zogby said.
 "This is one of those situations where the signs are there and you don't want to be in the position where you just didn't take it seriously."

-The institute reported Syring to the FBI and he was prosecuted in 2008.
+The institute reported Syring to the FBI, and he was prosecuted in 2008.
 That time, he pleaded guilty to federal charges of making threats and violating his targets' civil rights.
 His sentence included a year in prison.
 There was a collective sigh of relief at the Arab American Institute.
 Eileen Zogby even took Syring's photo off the fridge.
 But the reprieve didn't last long.

 New emails began arriving just weeks after Syring's probation ended in 2012, according to court documents.
 The messages contained the same racist language as before and had the same chilling effect.
 This time, they continued for another five years, with Syring living in Arlington, Va., just a few miles from the institute's offices in Washington.

-The latest prosecution came from a handful of emails Syring sent in 2017, when the Justice Department deemed he'd finally crossed the line into what the law calls a "true threat," with messages that referenced death and ethnic cleansing.
+The latest prosecution came from a handful of emails Syring sent in 2017, when the Justice Department deemed he had finally crossed the line into what the law calls a "true threat," with messages that referenced death and ethnic cleansing.
 He was slapped with nearly identical charges as before, resulting in a trial this week that became an illustration of the complexities of prosecuting hate speech.

 "He got away with sending us some pretty abhorrent and ugly statements for years and there was not a prosecution moved against him at that time.
 Because ugly speech is ugly, it's bigoted, it's not appropriate, but that's not what this trial is about," Berry said.
 "This is a trial about threatening to kill us, threatening us with harm.
 That's different than free speech."

-In court, Syring's own attorneys called the messages "racist" and "disgusting," and acknowledged the fear their client caused.
-But they argued that it was still protected speech and they cast the jurors as guardians of the First Amendment.
+In court, Syring's own attorneys called the messages "racist" and "disgusting" and acknowledged the fear their client caused.
+But they argued that it was still protected speech and cast the jurors as guardians of the First Amendment.

-"No matter how offensive or outlandish, they are opinions," Defense Attorney Joseph Gonzalez told the jury.
+"No matter how offensive or outlandish, they are opinions," defense attorney Joseph Gonzalez told the jury.
 "The fact that they are racist does not make them criminal."

 The jury disagreed, convicting Syring after less than a day of deliberation.
 Sentencing is scheduled for August.
 Syring's attorneys say they plan to appeal.